Last modified: Mar 31, 2026, 12:12 AM

 Mindfulness does not eliminate stress in life but alters the body's reaction to it.
 Regular practice of mindfulness can relax the nervous system, reduce cortisol levels, and assist the body in the process of natural healing.

-Cortisol is a hormone released during stress.
-In small amounts, it helps the body cope with challenges.
-But when stress becomes constant, cortisol remains elevated, keeping the body in a low-grade “fight or flight” mode.
-This prolonged response can increase inflammation, weaken immunity, and slow recovery.
-Mindfulness helps shift the body from survival mode to a state of rest and repair.
+Cortisol is a stress hormone.
+In low doses, it helps the body cope with difficulties.
+However, when stress is chronic, cortisol remains high, and the body remains in a low-grade fight-or-flight state.
+This delayed reaction may cause inflammation, immunodeficiency, and sluggish healing.
+Mindfulness assists in the process of changing the body to rest and repair.

 Mindfulness does not have to mean long meditation sessions or complete silence.
 Small, consistent practices are often more effective.